nicksweet/Clink/README.md

 ```

 Once a remote peer that is activly "clinking" comes within range, your notification handler will be called
-and passed in a notification of case `.clinked` with the discovered peer as an associated type – like so:
+and passed in a notification of case `.clinked` with the discovered peer ID as an associated type – like so:

 ```swift
 let token = Clink.shared.addNotificationHandler { [weak self] (notif: Clink.Notification) in